florianbgt/myblog/content/Nuxt_Content_Blog/index.md

 ## Conclusion

 We now have a our blog app setup!
-We just have to create article in the content folder and all our routes will automatically be generated.
+We just have to create articles in the content folder and all our routes will automatically be generated.

 For deployment, just run the following command and you will end up with a static website ready to be published!
 ```bash